LAST UPDATED: 30 November 2022

 Ideally, you’ll have someone on your team who can help or who has experience in this area.
 If not, approach a design or development house, perhaps offering sponsorship in your race as a means of securing a better rate.

-A good developer will not only help you get up and running, but will also be able to give you some best-practice advice on Search Engine Optimisation and website content.
+A good developer will not only help you get up and running, but will also be able to give you some best-practice advice on Search Engine Optimization and website content.
 You’re competing with thousands of other events, sometimes on the same weekend or day as yours, and having a well-coded website with good content in the right places is vital.

 Make it responsive